rpede/aspnet_security/session_management.md

 so we know who they are, and can decide on wether they are authorized for an action.

+Attaching session data to HttpContext allows us to access it in other parts of our application.

+For convenience, lets add some [extension methods](https://learn.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/extension-methods) to HttpContext for attaching and getting the session data.
+Extension methods are really just static methods, but you call them like they were defined on the target type (target is the type after `this` keyword in parameters).

 Add this to a new file in **api** project.